LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

-When creating modifications of previous examples, like the exercise below, you can often save time by copying in the related example, particularly avoiding retyping the standard boiler plate code at the top.
+When creating modifications of previous examples, like the exercise below, you can often save time by copying in the related example, particularly avoiding retyping the standard boilerplate code at the top.
 However, when you are first learning and getting used to new syntax, typing reinforces learning.
 Perhaps after looking over the related example, you are encouraged to write your version *from scratch*, to get used to all the parts of the code.
-Later, when you can produce such text automatically, feel free to switch to just copying from a place that you had it before.
+Later, when you can produce such text automatically, feel free to switch to copying from a place where you already have it.

 .. _InterviewProblem: